jacksonmalms/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/JRuHkIc.png"/>
 </p>
 <p>
-Now choose either Ken or Karen, a help topic, create what ever summary and description that you'd like, and then create the ticket.
+Now choose either Ken or Karen, a help topic, create whatever summary and description that you'd like, and then create the ticket.
 </p>
 <br />